hydradatabase/docs/concepts/faqs.md

 * Datasets that have frequent large updates.
 While updates on Hydra Columnar are supported, they are slower than on heap tables.
 * Small transactions, particularly when the query needs to return very quickly, since each columnar transaction is quite a bit slower than a heap transaction.
 * Queries where traditional indexes provide high cardinality (i.e. are very effective), e.g. “needle in a haystack” problems, like “find by ID.”
-For this table, reference join tables are best stored using a heap table.
+For this reason, reference join tables are best stored using a heap table.
 * Very large single table datasets may need special care to perform well, like using table partitioning.
 We plan to improve this further in the future.
 If you are tackling a “big data” problem, reach out to us for help!
 * Use cases where high concurrency is needed.
 Analytical queries on Hydra make extensive use of parallelization, and thus consume large amounts of resources, limiting the ability to run queries concurrently.